rweald/rweald.github.com/source/_posts/2013-06-02-what-doctor-will-you-see-next.markdown

 ---
 layout: post
-title: "What Doctor Will You See Next"
+title: "Analyzing DocGraph - What Type of Doctor Will You See Next?"
 date: 2013-06-02 09:29
 comments: true
 categories: data R docgraph